rubyforgood/partner/ubuntu-installation.md

 `rails server`

 Point a browser to `localhost:3000`.
 You should see the Partner home page.
-For login credentials, consult the "Logging In" section of the README.md file (at the time of this writing at [https://github.com/rubyforgood/partner/blob/master/README.md](https://github.com/rubyforgood/partner/blob/master/README.md).
+For login credentials, consult the "Logging In" section of the [README.md](README.md) file.

 ### Google Chrome For Testing